-Christadelphianism is a religious movement begun by Dr. John Thomas who was born in London, England on April 12, 1805.
+Christadelphianism is a religious movement begun by Dr. John Thomas, who was born in London, England, on April 12, 1805.
 In 1832, he immigrated to the United States.
 On the way to New York, his ship encountered several terrible storms that threatened shipwreck and death.
-Dr. Thomas promised God that if he were delivered, he would devote his life to the study of religion.
+Dr. Thomas promised God that if he were delivered that he would devote his life to the study of religion.
 He made it to America and kept his promise.

 It is a non-Christian cult.